taxes-dev/critterbits/docs/config/sprites.md

 ### 2d

 This section affects the sprite's behavior with regards to 2D calculations made within the engine.

+`box`.
+This sets the collision box for the sprite.
+If not specified, it will be equal to the dimensions of the sprite's tile.
+This is a rectangle (x, y, w, h).
+The `w` and `h` values specify the width and height of the collision box, while the `x` and `y` values specify an offset within the dimensions of the sprite's tile.

 `collision`.
 This sets the sprite's collision behavior with regards to other sprites and map tiles.
 It has three possible values: